SPATIAL VS TEMPORAL ENTROPY

 Spacetime is a rather complex entropic domain - space and history are linked by neg-entropic gravity which converts either into the other.
 (See: "The Double Conservation Role of Gravitation".)
 The expansion of history is at the expense of the expansion of space; the rate of expansion of historic spacetime is reduced compared to the rate of expansion of pure space.
 Gravity (Gm) is the "go-between", conversion force, "gauge", or coefficient of equity/proportionality between the spatial and historical entropy drives of free and bound electromagnetic energy.
 We can think of the energy resident in earth's gravitational field as the energy required to create earth's 4th (temporal) dimension or historical entropic domain.
 (See: "A Description of Gravitation".)

-"entropy" in these papers (especially in such phrases as "light
+refer to "entropy" in these papers (especially in such phrases

-and the drive of spatial entropy" or "matter and the drive of
+as "light and the drive of spatial entropy" or "matter and the

-historical entropy"), I am referring to entropy in its most
+drive of historical entropy"), I am referring to entropy in its

-primordial or pure form, as the intrinsic motion of light "gauged"
+most primordial or pure form, as the intrinsic motion of light

-or regulated by "velocity c" (in the case of "spatial entropy"),
+"gauged" or regulated by "velocity c" (in the case of "spatial

-or as the intrinsic motion of time, "velocity T" (in the case of
+entropy"), or as the intrinsic motion of time, "velocity T" (in

-historical or "temporal entropy").
-These two entropy functions are
+the case of historical or "temporal entropy").
+These two entropy

-inextricably linked through the spacetime metric (also gauged by
+functions are inextricably linked through the spacetime metric

-the electromagnetic constant "c"): one second of temporal duration
+(also gauged by the electromagnetic constant "c"): one second of

-is metrically equivalent to 300,000 kilometers of linear space;
+temporal duration is metrically equivalent to 300,000 kilometers

-and through Einstein's "Interval"; and through the formulation
+of linear space; and through Einstein's "Interval"; and through

-the converse, the transformation of bound to free energy (as in
+transformation of bound to free energy (as in the stars).
+(See:

 Part I: Pure and Mixed Forms of Entropy